gotoplanb/py-sumo-history/README.md

 # py-sumo-history
-An application to ingest and manage Sumo Logic history
+An application to ingest and manage Sumo Logic history.

+Sumo Logic is fabulous at collecting, processing, and aggregates logs and metrics.
+It's not so great at sharing downstream.
+I have a need to send some data from Sumo Logic into Snowflake.
+Since there is no direct intregration, this application is a connector of sorts.

 ## Setup